ku-fpg/ku-fpg.github.io/software/hermit.md

 The **Haskell Equational Reasoning Model-to-Implementation Tunnel** (HERMIT) is a GHC plugin that allows post-hoc transformations to be applied to Haskell programs, after compilation has started.
-HERMIT can be used for program-specfic optimizations, domain-specific optimzations, or for constructing semi-formal assurance arguments.
+HERMIT can be used for program-specific optimizations, domain-specific optimizations, or for constructing semi-formal assurance arguments.

 ## Architecture